wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/twitter-clone.md

 ]
 ```

-Next, Let's navigate to `TweetBox.js`, also within the src folder, is where users will be creating/sending their tweets.
+Next, Let's navigate to **TweetBox.js** file, also within the **src** folder, is where users will be creating/sending their tweets.
 Once again, we are currently assigning hard-coded values to our user attributes.

 ```javascript
 // TweetBox.js